Evaluate The Integral By Changing To Spherical Coordinates

 ∫∫∫_V f(x, y, z) dx dy dz becomes ∫∫∫_V' f(ρ sin φ cos θ, ρ sin φ sin θ, ρ cos φ) ρ² sin φ dρ dθ dφ

 Where V' represents the region V expressed in spherical coordinates.
-The order of integration (dρ dθ dφ) can sometimes be changed, but it's generally best to start with the innermost integral (usually ρ) and work your way outwards.
+The order of integration (dρ dθ dφ) can sometimes be changed, but it's generally best to start with the innermost integral (usually ρ) and work your way outwards Small thing, real impact..

 Step 5: Evaluate the Integral Iteratively

 Evaluate the integral step-by-step, starting with the innermost integral.
-Treat θ and φ as constants when integrating with respect to ρ.
-Then, treat φ as a constant when integrating with respect to θ.
+Think about it: treat θ and φ as constants when integrating with respect to ρ.
+Because of that, then, treat φ as a constant when integrating with respect to θ.
 Finally, integrate with respect to φ.

 Example Problems: Putting the Theory into Practice